Ethan-Mulwee/Bread-Math-Library/README.md

 # Design
 Complexity is generally limited.
 And new features are written as I need them so some things are not yet implemented
 - All types are aggregate types mean to be intialized with intalizer lists.
-- Overloads are not used for functions with more than one parameter.
+- Overloads are generally not used for functions with more than one parameter.
 - There is no usage of templates so far.
 - It is column major for easy use with Graphics APIs.
+- Methods are generally not used aside for a few basic operations that have no parameters
+- Functions are snake case and names are somewhat verbose for the sake of code readability

 Example code
 ```cpp